Quantum Relational Hoare Logic with Expectations: Introduction

 In this work, we combine the best of two worlds.
 We present a variant of qRHL, expectation-qRHL, that reasons about pairs of programs, and at the same time supports expectations as the pre- and postconditions, thus being as expressive as the calculi from \cite{dhondt06weakest,feng07proof,ying12floyd} when it comes to the probabilistic behavior of the programs.

+\paragraph{Related work.} The relevant prior work has already been discussed above.
+Concurrently and independently, \cite{theirs} presented a different formalization of expectation-qRHL.
+(The first versions on arXiv appeared within two months of each other.)
+The biggest difference is the definition of couplings which in our setting are separable quantum states, and in their setting nonseparable quantum states.
+Therefore, the soundness proofs are totally different in \cite{theirs} and in the present paper, even for the same rules.
+As a consequence, we can avoid having to reason about judgments with side-conditions, making compositional reasoning about more complex programs much easier\fullonly{ (see \autoref{sec:compare.theirs})}. \fullonly{A unique contribution of the present paper is that relational properties between non-terminating programs can be proved in our logic, while the logic in \cite{theirs} is mainly designed for terminating programs.} \fullonly{We give a detailed technical comparison with \cite{theirs} in \autoref{sec:compare.theirs}.}

 \paragraph{Organization.} In \autoref{sec:var.mem.pred} we introduce notation and preliminaries, including the concept of expectations.
 In \autoref{sec:qprogs} we give syntax and semantics of the imperative quantum programming language that we study.
 In \autoref{sec:qrhl} we give the definition of expectation-qRHL.
-In \autoref{sec:rules} we derive rules for reasoning about expectation-qRHL judgments.
+In \autoref{sec:soundness}, we give the soundness proofs of all our rules.
+In \autoref{sec:rules}, we present sound rules for reasoning about expectation-qRHL judgments.
 And in \autoref{sec:example}, we analyze the quantum Zeno effect as an example of using our logic.

+\shortonly{In the full version, we give a detailed comparison of our logic with \cite{theirs} and full proofs of our results.}